RajorshiSChandra/validation-sim/README.md

 * `rechunk-fast.py`: This performs cornerturns on the output of the `run_sim.py` command, taking in the files with large number of times and a single frequency and outputing files with smaller number of times and all frequencies, ready to be passed on to systematics simulation.
+Run this script using `run_rechunk.sh`.
 * `notebooks/`: a bunch of notebooks used for validating the outputs.